isabella232/web-docs-tee/docs/testing/xtests.md

 We are still investigating this error that is part of an API of Optee that our application does not us.

-Regarding to the __8MMINILPD4-EVKB__ board the test summary would look like:
+Regarding to the __8MMINILPD4-EVKB__ board the test summary would look like this:
 ```text
 24688 subtests of which 12 FAILED92 test cases of which 5 FAILED0 test
 cases were skipped